 Decision-making under uncertainty with particular interest in problems in medical decision making and healthcare operations.

 With L.M.
 Maillart, A.J.
 Schaefer, and M.S.
-Roberts, "Alleviating the patient's price of privacy through a partially observable waiting list," Working paper (2012).
+Roberts, "Alleviating the patient's price of privacy through a partially observable waiting list," Management Science (2013).

 With N. Kong and A.J.
-Schaefer, “A hierarchy of bounds for stochastic mixed-integer programs,” Mathematical Programming (forthcoming).
+Schaefer, “A hierarchy of bounds for stochastic mixed-integer programs,” Mathematical Programming (2013).

 With L.M.
 Maillart, A.J.
 Schaefer, O. Alagoz, and M.S.
 Roberts, "Estimating the patient's price of privacy in liver transplantation" Operations Research (2008).